 The Cat Bus APM (Ghibli Park Shuttle)

-A dedicated Ghibli-themed shuttle train connects Mononoke Village with Dondoko Forest.
-The 10-minute ride costs ¥1,000 per person and travels through the forest with Ghibli-themed scenery along the route.
-It is worth riding for the experience itself, though you can also walk between areas in about 20 minutes.
+The APM Cat Bus, a Ghibli-styled open-sided electric shuttle vehicle, connects Mononoke Village with Dondoko Forest.
+The one-way ride takes about 10 minutes and costs ¥1,000 for adults, ¥500 for children aged 4 to elementary school, and is free for ages 3 and under (APM Cat Bus Official).
+It is worth riding for the experience itself, though you can also walk between the two areas in about 20 minutes.

 Visit Dondoko Forest either first thing in the morning or as your last stop.
 The house has limited capacity and operates on a flow-through basis.
 During peak hours around noon, I have waited 25-30 minutes to enter.
 Early morning waits are typically under 10 minutes.